 If you bought those stocks in the weeks and months that followed those public missteps—when all the bad headlines had prompted knee-jerk investors to punish them too harshly—you made a pretty penny.
 That, in a nutshell, is the value investor’s mentality: “Be greedy when others are fearful,” as Warren Buffett once said.

 Bottom line: there’s no one answer to the question of how to identify undervalued stocks.
-But with so many good companies getting dragged down by the overall weakness of this market over the past two years, now is the time to be asking it.
+But with so plenty of good companies getting seemingly left out of the market’s cyclical rallies over the last year, now is the time to be asking it.